Crimson Crush tomato: growing, care & uses

 Origin and history of the tomato

-‘Crimson Crush F1’ tomatoes are a hybrid type that were bred by Simon Crawford and a Ph.D. student at Bangor University, and were first offered on the market by Suttons.
-Unlike an heirloom variety, this hybrid type’s seeds may not produce plants true to form.
-Therefore, if you try to save your seeds, your new plants may not have the same level of blight resistance as the originals.
+The ‘Crimson Crush F1’ tomato is a hybrid bred by Simon Crawford and a Ph.D. student at Bangor University.
+It was the first offered on the market by Suttons.
+Unlike heirloom varieties, this hybrid’s seeds may not produce plants that are true to the parent.
+So, if you try to save your seeds, your new plants may not have the same fruit size or taste.
+It is also possible that the plant might not have the same level of blight resistance as the original.

 Taste and characteristics of the ‘Crimson Crush’ tomato